Naoise-82/mob-app-dev-asign02-WorkoutBuilder/README.md

-# Mobile App Development Assignment 2
+# Mobile App Development - Assignment 2

 **Name:** Naoise O'Sullivan
 **Student Number:** 20091403

 ## Overview

 This App is designed to be a companion to a fitness enthusiast, so that they can build workout routines from a library of common exercises that they can create themselves, adding a number of reps per exercise to the workout when they build it.
-I didn't actually get to complete the Workout Model implementation fully
+I didn't actually get to complete the Workout Model implementation fully for this assignment, but I showcase the intended functionality in my demo video.

 ## Main Functionality